Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ## Design Implications - Ethical / Sustainable / Accessible

-The accessibility and usability of the website was done by makeing my wesite have a high contrast color secheme which contsists of black for the text, white for the main boby of the website and a light grey for the background.
+The accessibility and usability of the website was done by making my website have a high contrast color scheme which consists of black for the text, white for the main body of the website and a light grey for the background.

 ![Html Contrast checker](https://github.com/Random-Devil-with-internet/Year-12-3-Assignment/blob/main/Contrast%20checker.png)

 As you can see form above I got the highest contrast ratio that you can get by using black and white.
 As well as getting the highest contrast ratio it also completed all of the contrast tests.
-Meaning that it is easliy on the eyes of the users which makes users like the website more, use it more and esiller navagation.
-It also allows users with visual impairments to ues the website which expands the user base of the website.
+Meaning that it is easy on the eyes of the users which makes users like the website more, use it more and easier navigation.
+It also allows users with visual impairments to use the website which expands the user base of the website.

+The passwords in the website are stored using the werkzeug.security module that has the generate_password_hash() and check_password_hash() functions to encypt the passwords from attackers.
+The generate_password_hash() funcation uses the scrypt hashing algothium to turn the password in to a string of random charaters which are all of the same size immatter the input.
+Which is desghined to be hard for attckers who ues brute-force attack to get the password becuce of the high resource it needs canpaired to other hashing algothiums like PBKDF2.
+In which an attacker could ues a parallel attack by creating multiple simluations of it on diffrent computres to crack the hashing algothium.
+The module allow ueses the check_password_hash() which compairs the hashed password in the database with the password that you get form the login page.